The book of Daniel:

 sections will be ruled by his descendents.
 This fits precisely with the structure of

 the Macedonian-Greek empire of Alexander the Great.
 After his death, it was divided among

-four of his generals, none of whom were his sons.
+four of his generals.
 Daniel 2:43 refers to

 the mixing of families by intermarriage, and mentions that these arrangements would not be